wtongze/innospace-v3-web/README.md

 # InnoSpace v3 Web

-> `/src` folder may contain copyrighted material from other sources.
+> This repo may contain copyrighted assets (e.g. images, animations, and etc) from other sources.
 This repo is used to demonstrate code skills for job interviews only.

 © All rights reserved